Current situation

 Isn’t that exaggerating the current situation?

 No, definitely not.
-Since the 1960’ scientists have warned us what is happening now.
+At least since the 1960’ scientists have warned us what is happening now.
 Back then they already sketched a grim and accurate picture what will happen if the growing worldwide population does not stop emitting a lot of CO2 and other climate critical and polluting materials.

 Anybody who has at least read the press release of the second part of the Climate Change 2022 IPCC report (Working Group II) which was distributed by the Intergovernmental Panel on Climate Change (IPCC) and who believes in science, has to acknowledge that this report shows a devastating picture.
 270 authors from 67 countries and 675 contributing writers have worked together.
 Nothing is sugarcoated.
 This IPCC report just provides the brutally honest truth on 3675 pages, period!